Business Capability Statement

 Our combined levels of experience are greater than 100 years for our conservators.
 We have been doing some of our continuing jobs for over 25 years, such as the Atlanta Cyclorama diorama restoration project.
 We have restored US Post Office WPA murals and have many repeat customers.
 Our customer list includes museums, corporations, schools, colleges, universities, local city, state and other government accounts and many individuals.

-We have completed several projects for a number of insurance companies, disaster mitigation firms, government agencies, corporations and individuals.
+We have completed many projects for a number of insurance companies, disaster mitigation firms, government agencies, corporations and individuals.
 They continue to use us because of our quality workmanship, attention to detail and dependable honesty.
 Satisfied policy-holders make pleased customers.
+We can provide references if requested.

 We have restored many forms of art.
 Paintings in oil, watercolor, pastel, acrylic, ink, gouache, and other mediums have been restored on many forms of support such as canvas, paper, leather, wood, metal, glass, plastic and others.